jyu-theartofml/ISIC_melanoma/README.md

 The general workflow is as follows: segmentation of original image --> mask image --> run model on masked image to predict.

-<i>Note: This is still a work-in-progress, more information/graphics will be added later. </i>
+<i>Note: This repo is still a work-in-progress, more information/graphics will be added later. </i>

 <p align='center'><figure>
    <img src="graphics/segnet_schematic.png" alt="segnet" >